-36. Bengal.
-The growth of Bengal was far more rapid.
-In Madras and Bombay the company acquired a legal title to only small settlements on the sea coast.
-The growth of the factory into a province was the slow result of a struggle on the part of the settlers to retain in peace a strip of coast which belonged to them of right.
-The French and Hyder Ali in the south, and the Marathas in the Dekhan, threatened to drive the British traders into the sea, and their resistance and the victories won by them over their assailants brought to them the spoils of war.
+thas in the Dekhan, threatened to drive the British traders into the sea, and their resistance and the victories won by them over their assailants brought to them the spoils of war.
 In Bengal the same company of London merchants, who had commenced their trade in Surat, acquired from the Delhi emperor a right to trade with Pipli in the Midnapur district.
-But no factory was established until 1642, when Balasor was selected.
+But no factory was established until 1642, when Belasor was selected.
 The native authorities oppressed the foreign traders, and seized their factories when they prepared to defend themselves.
-The company accordingly obtained the permission of the local governor of Bengal in 1698 to purchase Calcutte, and for some time their affairs prospered.
-But in 1756 the Subahdar of Bengal, Siraj-ad-Daula, attacked Calcutta, and on the 20th of June in that year he thrust 146 Englishmen into the "Black Hole," where all save 23 perished in a single night.
-The settlement thus lost to the company was recaptured on 2nd January, 1757, by a force sent to its relief under Clive from Madras.
-Soon afterwards the battle of Plassey was fought and won on the 23rd of June, and in 1765 the emperor.
-Shah Alam, conferred the Diwani of Bengal, Behar, and Orissa upon the East India Company.
+The company accordingly obtained the permission of the local governor of Bengal in 1698 to purchase Calcutta, and for some time their affairs prospered.
+But in 1756 the Subahdar of Bengal, Suraj-ad-Daula, attacked Calcutta, and on the 5th of August in that year he thrust 146 Englishmen into the "Black Hole," where all save 23 perished in a single night.
+The settlement thus lost to the company was recaptured on 2nd January, 1757, by a force sent to its relief under Clive from Madras, Soon afterwards the battle of Plassey was fought and won on the 23rd of June and in 1765 the emperor, Shah Alam, conferred the Diwani of Bengal, Behar, and Orissa upon the East India Company.
 The company thus acquired by a single stroke a large territory.
 In 1803 Orissa proper was conquered from the Marathas, who had invaded it without any lawful pretext, and the whole province of British Bengal, which then included part of the present North-Western Provinces, was placed under the administration of the Governor General of Bengal until 1834, in which year the Governor General of Bengal became Governor General of India.
-The Governor General of India, however, continued, without the aid of his council, to govern the province until 1854, in which year the first Lieutenant Governor of Bengal was appointed.
-In 1836 the upper provinces were detached from Bengal and added to the province which was afterwards called the North-Western Provinces, while Bengal itself received, in 1856, some tracts from Sikkim, and in 1865 further additions from Bhutan.
+The Governor General of India, however, continued, without the aid of This council, to govern the province until 1854, in which year the first Lieutenant Governor of Bengal was appointed.
+In 1836 the upper provinces were defached from Bengal and added to the province which was afterwards called the North-Western Provinces, while Bengal itself 'received, in' 1850, some tracks from Sikkim, and in 1865 further additions from Bhutan.
 Again, in 1874, it became necessary to relieve the local government of an excessive charge by detaching the districts now known as the province of Assam.
 Bengal however remains the second in point of area, and the first in respect of population, of the provinces of the empire, embracing 151,543 square miles with more than 71 millions of people.
 Its capital is Calcutta.